-- the preparation and fair presentation of the statutory financial statements in accordance with EU-IFRS and with Part 9 of Book 2 of the Dutch Civil Code; and for; - such internal control as the board of directors determines is necessary to enable the preparation of the statutory financial statements that are free from material misstatement, whether due to fraud or error.
+- the preparation and fair presentation of the non-statutory financial statements in accordance with EU-IFRS; and for - such internal control as the board of directors determines is necessary to enable the preparation of the non-statutory financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the statutory financial statements, the board of directors is responsible for assessing the Company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the board of directors should prepare the statutory financial statements using the going-concern basis of accounting unless the board of directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
-The board of directors should disclose events and circumstances that may cast significant doubt on the Company's ability to continue as a going concern in the statutory financial statements, refer to note 1B 'Financial position and going concern' for disclosures.
+As part of the preparation of the non-statutory financial statements, the board of directors is responsible for assessing the Company's ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the board of directors should prepare the non-statutory financial statements using the going-concern basis of accounting unless the board of directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+The board of directors should disclose events and circumstances that may cast significant doubt on the Company's ability to continue as a going concern in the non-statutory financial statements, refer to note 1B 'Financial position and going concern' for disclosures.